Skip to content

 • Before registering, you’ll need to pass our online test of critical reading and writing skills, or earn a B or higher in EXPO 42b Writing in the Social Sciences.

-• You have 2 attempts to earn the minimum grade of B in the proseminar (a withdrawal grade counts as an attempt).
-The proseminar cannot be more than 2 years old at the time of application.
+• You have two attempts to earn the minimum grade of B in the proseminar (a withdrawal grade counts as an attempt).
+The proseminar cannot be more than two years old at the time of application.

 • One international relations course

-• One international relations, research methods, or elective (e.g., EXPO 42b) course
+• One international relations course, research methods, or elective (e.g., EXPO 42b)

 Applying to the Degree Program